-ON THIS PAGE: You will learn about how doctors describe a tumor’s growth or spread.
+ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 Although there is no official staging system for Ewing sarcoma, the following criteria help doctors describe Ewing sarcoma and work together to plan the best treatments:

 Localized Ewing sarcoma.
 The tumor is only found in the bone where it began or has just spread to nearby tissues.

 Metastatic Ewing sarcoma.
 The tumor has spread from the bone where it began to another part of the body, such as the lungs, other bones, or bone marrow.
 Rarely, the disease spreads to the lymph nodes, brain, or spinal cord.
 Approximately 25% of children and teens with Ewing sarcoma will have obvious evidence of tumor spread at the time of diagnosis.
 Whether the tumor has spread is the most important factor used to determine a person’s treatment options and prognosis.

 Recurrent Ewing sarcoma.
 Recurrent Ewing sarcoma is a tumor that has come back after treatment.
 If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis .